zemse/hardhat-tracer/MIGRATION.md

 For example, the `BuidlerRuntimeEnvironment` should be replaced with the `HardhatRuntimeEnvironment`.
 We suggest using `hre` instead of `bre` as its variable name.

+Besides, the names of some other types were modified.
+For example, `ResolvedBuidlerConfig` is now `HardhatConfig` and `BuidlerConfig` is now `HardhatUserConfig`.
+More generally, types that correspond to how the user's config is entered are suffixed with `UserConfig`, while their resolved versions end with just `Config`.
+Another examples are:

+- `ProjectPaths` is now `ProjectPathsUserConfig`
+- `Networks` is now `NetworksUserConfig`
+- Both have their resolved versions: `ProjectPathsConfig` and `NetworksConfig`, respectively.

 ### Artifacts

 The `readArtifact` and `readArtifactSync` functions were moved to the `HardhatRuntimeEnvironment` so you must replace their uses like this: